 Potential collection items include furnishings, equipment, personal items and historical records of individuals, organizations and institutions.

-As noted the Center’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History
+As noted LMHC’s Archival Collections contain historical records such as documents, artifacts, photographs and/or relevant to and associated with persons, places, organizations, institutions and events in La Mesa History

 Inventory and cataloging of the Archival Collections is underway.
 The goal is to be able to provide researchers with a Catalog of Collections finding aid.
 This finding aid is still UNDER CONSTRUCTION